noaione/yuusha-shoukan-ln/sources/v10/chapter3.md

 the impact to turn her body around and unleashed a spinning kick towards Earth God’s neck, but it dealt no damage to Earth God.

 (Ahhh, geez!
-What is this d\*mned toughness?!
+What is this damned toughness?!
 Almost no damage even when I successfully made a clean strike...
 I feel like I only dealt 1 HP damage to an enemy with more than 10 billion HP...
 Moreover, it has Hyper Regeneration, the ability to erase and recreate damaged parts, infinite energy reserves, and a